robhagemans/monobit/README.md

   - `proportional`: glyphs have different advance widths, e.g. `M` is wider than `i`.
   - `monospace`: all glyphs have the same advance width.
   - `character-cell`: all glyphs can be defined on a raster of fixed size and displayed without overlap.
-  - `multi-cell`: like `character-cell`, but some glyphs may take up multiple cells.
+  - `multi-cell`: like `character-cell`, but some glyphs may take up two cells.

 Characteristics that give a font's identity are:
 - `family`: typeface or font family name